Save

 carbohydrates are stored as glycogen

-once glycogen stores are filled, carbohydrates are stored as fat in adipose cells
+once glycogen stores are filled, carbohydrates are stored as fat (in adipose cells)

 eating small meals, decreasing fiber & wearing loose clothing are recommendations for what condition heartburn

-carbohydrate digestion begins where mouth
+carbohydrate digestion begins where and with what enzyme mouth, salivary amylase

 the uptake of nutrients from the small intestines into the bloodstream absorption